gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 It is also true that adult education is worth while, since there are no grades or tests or scores to keep adults learning.

 > Let me state now, simply and briefly, the conditions under which you can effectively hely yourself.
-Anf art or skill is possessed by those who have formed the habit of operating according to its rules.
+Any art or skill is possessed by those who have formed the habit of operating according to its rules.
 In fact, the artist or craftsman in anf field differs thus from those who lack his skill.
 He has a habit they lack.

 	See the movie "Jiro Dreams of Sushi", now on netflix